MichaelRFairhurst/DartNAD0/README.md

 Lastly, effort should be made to optimize the code for performing each move.
 For example, any `Chance<T>` manipulations that will be repeated and can be cached, should be.

+### perft()

+This library includes a function `perft()` that runs on a game and generates all of its moves to a specified depth.
+This simple function is useful in benchmarking that your game's move generation code is fast, a key piece of overall engine performance.